Mustafaalua/Detector_Detection/readme.md

         return [mmShiftX,mmShiftY]
     ```
     The last part of the function is where the biggest doubt is as we have tried two approaches to calculate mmShiftX and mmShiftY.
 The results from both have not been tested completely to know if it's right or not.
-We have had two sets of images, where they had a known offset between eachother.
+We have had two sets of images, where they had a known offset between each other.
 When the mm shift was calculated for both images, we would take the difference to see how close the difference was to the true value of the offset.

     The approaches were derived from triangles and the need for the angle and what distances to include is not yet clear.
 A check-up on the unit calculates of the formula should also be evaluated again.